profsmith89/ctps/_sources/chap12.md

 ## Sorting with your own comparison function

 But we also talked about more "complicated" sortings that professors do with student names and you do with your relatives for a family picture.
 The two Python sorting functions handle this type of complicated data through their `key` parameter.
-It allows you to do things like: (1) sort a list of words without worrying about the capitalization of the words; and (2) sort a list of complex objects using only one or a few of the attributes of the objects.
+It allows you to do things like: (1) sort a list of words without worrying about the capitalization of the words; and (2) sort a list of complex objects using only one or a few of the objects' attributes.

 The `key` parameter takes a function.
 We know how to define a function and how to call a function, but what does it mean to say that a parameter takes a function?
 Well, a function is just another Python object, and instead of invoking that function using its name and a pair of parentheses (e.g., `str.lower()`), we can assign a new name to that function by referring to its current name (e.g., `also_lower = str.lower`).
 That's all that occurs when we pass a function as a parameter (i.e., give the function a new name).
 So, to sort our unsorted list of words without worrying about each word's capitalization, we simply write: